Yerry Mina: Barcelona

 On 11 January 2018, FC Barcelona and Palmeiras reached an agreement regarding the transfer of Yerry Mina for the remainder of the current season and five more seasons, until 30 June 2023.
 This made him the first-ever Colombian to play for the club.
 The cost of the transfer was €11.8 million, and his release clause was set at €100 million.

 Mina made his debut replacing Gerard Piqué in the 83rd minute of the Copa del Rey semi-final against Valencia.
 Barcelona would go on to win the match 2–0 and advance to the final.
 He would make his home and league debut against Getafe, starting and playing the full game to a 0–0 draw.
 He made his first official contribution at the club as he assisted Ousmane Dembélé in a 5–1 win against Villarreal.

 Everton

 On 8 August 2018, Mina signed with Premier League team Everton in a deal worth €30 million.

 His first appearance came during a 3–1 home victory against Brighton & Hove Albion, as a last-minute substitute for Gylfi Sigurðsson.

 He scored his first goal for Everton in a 5–1 away win against Burnley, a header during the opening two minutes of the match following a cross from Bernard.

-He scored his first brace for Everton on 1 February 2020 against Watford at Vicarage Road, scoring them both in stoppage time at the end of the first half in a game that Everton came from 2–0 down to win 2–3.
+He scored his first brace for Everton on 1 February 2020 against Watford at Vicarage Road, scoring them both in stoppage time at the end of the first half in a game that Everton came from 2–0 down to win 3–2.

 Mina opened his scoring account for Everton in the 2020–21 season with a bullet header against Brighton in a 4–2 victory at Goodison Park on 3 October 2020.

+Fiorentina

+On 4 August 2023, Mina joined Serie A club Fiorentina on a free transfer.
+He went on to make 4 appearances for the club.

+Cagliari

+On 1 February 2024, Mina signed a contract with Cagliari until 30 June 2024, with a club's option to extend for the 2024–25 season.